Gaberston Mill: Weavers strike

-In August 1876 Gaberston Mill's accountant, David Smith, drowned at Fairlie in a boating accident alongside James Mitchell Robb, Andrew's nephew, a millworker at nearby Keilarsbrae.
-Both were popular members of the Clackmannan Rifle Volunteers and received a military funeral in the town.
+In August 1876 Gaberston Mill's accountant, David Smith, drowned at Fairlie in a boating accident alongside James Mitchell Robb, Andrew's nephew, a millworker at nearby Keilarsbrae, where his father John Robb (1819-95) was the manager.
+Both were popular members of the Clackmannan Rifle Volunteers with Corporal Smith interred in Glasgow and Sergeant Robb receiving a military funeral in Alloa with 300 volunteers lining the route.

 Closure

 The mill closed in November 1877.
 It was for sale that year when it still had 50 power looms and 30 hand looms.
 Andrew Robb moved to Peebles to become the manager of Tweedside Mills in Peebles.

 In 'Alloa sixty years ago', Archibald describes the mill and its fate in more detail.

 'In 1827 he (David Lambert) started a woollen mill at Gaberston, known for long years as Gaberston Mill, and was a busy hive of industry for many years.
 The shawl trade was at this period in great demand, and Mr Lambert, by close attention to business, and studying the design and quality of his manufactures, got into a large trade, giving employment to several hundred workers'.